mastro993/spreadsheets-expense-tracker-bot/README.md

 - [ ] `/summary` command to show expense summary of current week/month/year
 - [ ] Expense charts and projections
-- [ ] Automatically pick category based on expense description
+- [ ] Automatically pick category based on expense description (if quick expense)